-- A. Staff liaison report on the status of projects previously addressed by the commission as well as projects for future meetings. - B. The Chairman shall recognize any Commissioner who wishes to bring New Business to the attention of the Commission.
-Consideration of New Business shall be for the limited purpose of determining whether the matter is appropriate for inclusion of a future Agenda of the Commission or for the referral to staff for investigation
+- IX.
+Requests for New Business, Announcements, and Comments - i.
+Staff Liaison report on the status of projects previously addressed by the Commission as well as projects for future meetings - ii.
+The Chairman shall recognize any Commission who wishes to bring New Business to the attention of the Commission.
+Consideration of New Business shall be for the limited purpose of determining whether the matter is appropriate for inclusion on a future agenda of the Commission or for referral to staff for investigation.

-X. ADJOURNMENT
+X. Adjournment